Ucross, Wyoming

-Ucross has a population of 25.
+Ucross has a population of 26.
 It is part of the so-called UCLA of Wyoming — Ucross, Clearmont, Leiter and Arvada.

 The community received its name from the Pratt and Ferris Cattle Company, whose logo had a U with a cross beneath it.

-In 1981, the Ucross Foundation opened.
-A 20,000-acre artists retreat, the Foundation has a residency program that has hosted 1,300 artists, writers, and musicians.
+In 1981, the Ucross Foundation was created, and in 1983, the nonprofit began welcoming its first artists in residence.
+An artist residency on a 20,000-acre ranch, Ucross Foundation has a residency program that has hosted more than 2,600 artists, writers, composers, and choreographers.
+The Ucross Art Gallery is housed in the original Pratt and Ferris headquarters, the Big Red Barn.
+The renovated space offers a world-class gallery and attached dance studio and performance space.

-Notable person
+Notable persons

 Walt Longmire mystery novels author Craig Johnson lives in a log cabin in Ucross.

+Distinguished Ucross Foundation alumni include Annie Proulx, Terry Tempest Williams, Elizabeth Gilbert, Ann Patchett, Ricky Ian Gordon, Bill Morrison, Theaster Gates, Anthony Hernandez, and Tayari Jones.
+National Book Award winners Susan Choi, Sigrid Nunez, and Sarah M. Broom have been residents, as have Academy Award and Tony winners Benj Pasek and Justin Paul, Emmy Award winner Billy Porter, recent Pulitzer Prize winners Michael R. Jackson and Colson Whitehead, and three-term United States Poet Laureate Joy Harjo.